Join us at our open house to learn about the history of the Holocaust, and visit the Museum free of charge.

 Hear testimony from survivors about their experiences during the Shoah.

-- The Holocaust survivors sharing their testimony will take place in French at 1:00 pm and in English at 2:30 pm
+- The Holocaust survivors sharing their testimony will take place in English at 1:00 pm and in French at 2:30 pm

 Who are Holocaust survivors?